ts-xai/whyforecast/README.md

 |                                             | **Q13:** Do you have any additional comments or feedback?                                   | Your feedback                                       |

-## :pushpin: Link to the result
+## :pushpin: Link to the exercise and questionnaire results
-The data of all experiment result can be found in: https://osf.io/gy7qc/
+We have recruited participants for the control and treatment groups via Prolific to complete our experiment.
+Data from the surveys and experimental results are included in the link: https://osf.io/gy7qc/.
+Please note that all personally identifiable information has been removed.